Tuckerton Railroad: Twentieth century

 In 1918, federal control of all railroads in America due to World War I affected the Tuckerton Railroad.
-Engine No. 7, a 4-6-0, was ordered.
-Engine No. 4 was sold.
+Engine No. 7, a 4-6-0, was ordered, while Engine No. 4 was sold.

-In 1923, Barnegat Railroad was officially abandoned.
-Tracks were quickly removed.
+In 1923, the Barnegat Railroad was officially abandoned, and tracks were quickly removed.
 Passenger volume slowly fell.

-In 1925, freight tonnage was almost doubled with moving cement, sand, fill, and stone for the new NJ State Highway No. 9 which is parallel to the TRR.
+In 1925, freight tonnage was almost doubled with moving cement, sand, fill, and stone for the new NJ State Highway No. 9 which ran parallel to the TRR.

 In 1926, passenger volumes declined rapidly.

 In 1927, Coach No. 7 returned to PRR to become PRR No. 389.

 In 1929, passenger totals for the year were only 20% of 1920 figures.
-The TRR had higher than average freight tonnage due to building of the automobile causeway to Long Beach Island.
-A second hand engine was purchased, No. 14, a 4-4-0 type.
-Remaining passengers were accommodated on borrowed PRR MPBM54 passenger-baggage-mail combine, usually No. 5208.
+The TRR had higher than average freight tonnage due to the building of the automobile causeway to Long Beach Island.
+A second-hand engine was purchased, No. 14, a 4-4-0 type.
+Remaining passengers were accommodated on a borrowed PRR MPBM54 passenger-baggage-mail combine, usually No. 5208.

 1930 was the last year of TRR profitability.

 In 1931, bus service was coordinated with the PRR for trains at Manahawkin to Beach Haven.
 TRR combine No. 5 was dismantled.
 Coach No. 6 was used as a caboose but eventually got sidelined and never used again.
 Engine No. 14 flipped on her side but got repaired, only to have a grade crossing accident which put her out of service for good.
 Scheduled freight train service ended; all movements on the line were now by train order only.

 In 1932, some TRR passenger trains only recorded an average of 2 passengers per day.

-In 1933, the TRR was mortgaged and the banks’ name "Camden Safe Deposit & Trust Company" was painted under the railroad's name on most equipment.
-Weekday passenger service to Long Beach Island was terminated.
-Weekend service continued.
+In 1933, the TRR was mortgaged and the banks' name "Camden Safe Deposit & Trust Company" was painted under the railroad's name on most equipment.
+Weekday passenger service to Long Beach Island was terminated, while weekend service continued.

-On November 16, 1935, a nor'easter storm struck the Long Beach Island area.
-Engine No. 7, with a freight train made its way from Beach Haven across the bridge to the mainland despite waves breaking over the rails.
-The next day, a tidal swell washed away the bridge to Long Beach Island, effectively ending all service, and stranding a lone, empty gondola car on the island.
+On November 16, 1935, a nor'easter struck the Long Beach Island area.
+Engine No. 7, with a freight train, made its way from Beach Haven across the bridge to the mainland despite waves breaking over the rails.
+The next day, a tidal swell washed away the bridge to Long Beach Island, effectively ending all service, along with stranding a lone, empty gondola car on the island.
 The gondola car was retrieved by truck, one trip for the body and a second trip for the trucks.